 The objection is also raised that if Mary were without sin, she would be equal to God.
 In the beginning, God created Adam, Eve, and the angels without sin, but none were equal to God.
 Most of the angels never sinned, and all souls in heaven are without sin.
-This does not detract from the glory of God, but manifests it by the work he has done in sanctifying his creation.
 Sinning does not make one human.
-On the contrary, it is when man is without sin that he is most fully what God intends him to be.

-Actually, doctrines are defined formally only when there is a controversy that needs to be cleared up or when the magisterium (the Church in its office as teacher; cf. Matt.
+Actually, doctrines are defined formally only when there is a controversy that needs to be cleared up or when the magisterium (the Church in its office as teacher; see Matt.
 28:18–20; 1 Tim.
 3:15, 4:11) thinks the faithful can be helped by particular emphasis being drawn to some already-existing belief.
-The definition of the Immaculate Conception was prompted by the latter motive; it did not come about because there were widespread doubts about the doctrine.
-In fact, the Vatican was deluged with requests from people desiring the doctrine to be officially proclaimed.
-Pope Pius IX, who was highly devoted to the Blessed Virgin, hoped the definition would inspire others in their devotion to her.
+The definition of the Immaculate Conception was prompted by the latter motive: Pope Pius IX, who was highly devoted to the Blessed Virgin, hoped the definition would inspire others in their devotion to her.

 The doctrine of the Assumption says that at the end of her life on earth Mary was assumed, body and soul, into heaven, just as Enoch, Elijah, and perhaps others had been before her.
-It’s also necessary to keep in mind what the Assumption is not.
-Some people think Catholics believe Mary "ascended" into heaven.
+Some people think Catholics believe Mary “ascended” into heaven.
 That’s not correct.
 Christ, by his own power, ascended into heaven.
 Mary was assumed or taken up into heaven by God.
 She didn’t do it under her own power.

 The Church has never formally defined whether she died or not, and the integrity of the doctrine of the Assumption would not be impaired if she did not in fact die, but the almost universal consensus is that she did die.
 Pope Pius XII, in Munificentissimus Deus (1950), defined that Mary, “after the completion of her earthly life” (note the silence regarding her death), “was assumed body and soul into the glory of heaven.”

 There is also what might be called the negative historical proof for Mary’s Assumption.
 It is easy to document that, from the first, Christians gave homage to saints, including many about whom we now know little or nothing.
 Cities vied for the title of the last resting place of the most famous saints.
 Rome, for example, houses the tombs of Peter and Paul, Peter’s tomb being under the high altar of St. Peter’s Basilica in Rome.
 In the early Christian centuries relics of saints were zealously guarded and highly prized.
-The bones of those martyred in the Coliseum, for instance, were quickly gathered up and preserved—there are many accounts of this in the biographies of those who gave their lives for the faith.
+The bones of those martyred in the Coliseum, for instance, were quickly gathered up and preserved.

 It is agreed upon that Mary ended her life in Jerusalem, or perhaps in Ephesus.
-However, neither those cities nor any other claimed her remains, though there are claims about possessing her (temporary) tomb.
+However, neither of those cities nor any other claimed her remains, though there are claims about possessing her (temporary) tomb.
 And why did no city claim the bones of Mary?
 Apparently because there weren’t any bones to claim, and people knew it.
-Here was Mary, certainly the most privileged of all the saints, certainly the most saintly, but we have no record of her bodily remains being venerated anywhere.
+Here was Mary, certainly the most privileged of all the saints, but we have no record of her bodily remains being venerated anywhere.

 Complement to the Immaculate Conception

 Over the centuries, the Fathers and the Doctors of the Church spoke often about the fittingness of the privilege of Mary’s Assumption.
-The speculative grounds considered include Mary’s freedom from sin, her Motherhood of God, her perpetual virginity, and—the key—her union with the salvific work of Christ.
+The grounds considered include Mary’s freedom from sin, her motherhood of God, her perpetual virginity, and—the key—her union with the salvific work of Christ.

 The dogma is especially fitting when one examines the honor that was given to the ark of the covenant.
 It contained the manna (bread from heaven), stone tablets of the ten commandments (the word of God), and the staff of Aaron (a symbol of Israel’s high priesthood).
 Because of its contents, it was made of incorruptible wood, and Psalm 132:8 said, “Arise, O Lord, and go to thy resting place, thou and the ark of thy might.”
 If this vessel was given such honor, how much more should Mary be kept from corruption, since she is the new ark—who carried the real bread from heaven, the Word of God, and the high priest of the New Covenant, Jesus Christ.